GitHub

 }

-Take a moment to guess would happen if the user passed in a from account that was not owned by the system program!
+Take a moment to guess what would happen if the user passed in a from account that was not owned by the system program!

 ...